-Plain-vanilla high-quality bonds, especially government bonds, have been the best diversifiers for equities.
-Meanwhile, other asset classes, including real estate, commodities, and various types of alternatives funds, have been less impressive diversifiers, and most investors don't hold large enough positions in them to move the needle on performance anyway.
+Cash and plain-vanilla high-quality bonds, especially government bonds, have been the best diversifiers for equities.
+Meanwhile, other asset classes, including real estate, commodities, and various types of alternatives funds, have been less impressive diversifiers, and most investors don’t hold large enough positions in them to move the needle on performance anyway.

-In a related vein, many investors operate small "side" portfolios that consist of individual stocks.
-Such portfolios are usually ripe for the cutting when I do my Portfolio Makeovers each year.
+In a related vein, many investors operate small “side” portfolios that consist of individual stocks.
+Such portfolios are usually ripe for cutting when I do my Portfolio Makeovers each year.
 They often duplicate exposures found elsewhere in the portfolio, adding more complexity and risk than they improve the portfolio.

 4) Document and stick with a once-annual review.